Detailed guides to painful problems, treatments & more

 We are “bags of mostly water”

 Once again, bones are of secondary importance to another more important substance: soft connective tissue.
-Some aliens on Star Trek: The Next Generation referred to humans as “ugly bags of mostly water.”11 And right they were, at least about the bags and the water.
-Ugly depends on which bag of water we’re talking about (but let’s not go there).
+Some aliens on Star Trek: The Next Generation referred to humans as “ugly bags of mostly water.”11 Rude!
+But right they were, at least about the bags and water.
+Ugly is more of an eye-of-the-beholder issue.
+I married a very pretty bag of mostly water, for instance.

-The water (hydro) inside of us is under constant (static) pressure — hydrostatic pressure.
-The bag is tight.
+The water (hydro) inside our bag of bags is under constant (static) pressure — hydrostatic pressure.
+The bags are tight.
 This is just like putting a tight elastic band around a water balloon: it squishes it into a more elongated shape.
 If you were to put several rubber bands in a row around a water balloon, it would start to look more like a tube than a balloon.
 In fact, it might start to resemble, say, a leg.
 If only it could balance, this “balloon leg” could stand upright — thanks to the pressure of the water inside.

 Our ten trillion cells manage to walk into a bar by applying two major physical principles: biotensegrity and hydrostatic pressure.
 Our cells build tough membranes to tightly surround compartments of pressurized water, they make rigid bones to act as spacers and points of leverage, and they arrange themselves in complex systems of muscle tissue in order to literally “pull” us into the vertical position and keep us there like a tent pole.

 Not in sports and musculoskeletal medicine.
 Not for massage therapists and chiropractors and phsyios.
-It’s basic biology, fascinating but impractical, at least for therapy.
+Fascia and tensegirty are fascinating biology, but impractical, at least for therapy.
 Many healthcare professionals like to believe it is, though, and the idea of tensegrity is particularly beloved by massage therapists who are excited about fascia.14 The “logic” goes something like this:

 About Paul Ingraham